Tips for a Safe, Cool Summer

 • Set your dog up for success.
 Don’t continue into situations where you know he can’t cope.

 • Behavior happens.
+Aggression happens.
+All sentient beings have those moments.
 Our goal is to have a plan in place so that you know what to do.

 Trigger Stacking